jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 (2) Despite subsection (1), if a principal is charged under this Part in relation to the act or omission of an agent for an offence against any of sections 132(1)(c) to (f) or 133, it is a defence to the charge if the principal proves that the principal took all reasonable steps to prevent the commission of the offence or the commission of offences of that kind.

 ### 142 Limitation period for commencement of proceedings
-Despite section 14 of the Summary Proceedings Act 1957, an information for an offence against— (a) section 131 or 132(1)(a), (b), (g), (h), or (i) may be laid at any time within 2 years from the time when the matter of the information arose:
+(1) Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011, the limitation period in respect of an offence against—
+  (a) section 131 or 132(1)(a), (b), (g), (h), or (i) ends on the date that is 2 years from the date on which the offence was committed:
-  (b) section 129, 130, or 132(1)(c) to (f) may be commenced at any time within 7 years from the time when the matter of the information arose.
+  (b) section 129, 130, or 132(1)(c) to (f) ends on the date that is 7 years from the date on which the offence was committed.
+(2) Nothing in subsection (1) affects the application of section 25 of the Criminal Procedure Act 2011 in relation to any offence not mentioned in that subsection.

 ### 143 Evidence in proceedings
 (1) In any proceedings for an offence against this Part or Part 5, a certificate or document (including an electronic copy) of any of the following kinds is admissible in evidence and, in the absence of proof to the contrary, is sufficient evidence of the matter stated in the certificate or the document, as the case may require: